 Chickens are a rather low maintenance animal, in my opinion.
 Caring for your chickens in the winter doesn’t require much effort, just a little foresight.

 You will want to keep it from freezing as much as possible.
-My affiliate partner, Amazon, sells these really cool heated waterers that work great.
-I have an extension cord running to our coop to have this plugged in, and have never had a problem with it in 7 years.
+Amazon, sells these really cool heated waterers that work great.
 Otherwise, you could go outside every hour or so, and dump warm water to break any layer of ice off the top.

 Their feathers can handle wind, rain and cold, but their coop still needs to be draft free, especially at night.
-We close ours up at night, but there is still some air coming through that gives them fresh air.
-It just doesn’t blow directly on the roosting area.
+You can close your coop at night, but be sure there is still some air coming through that gives them fresh air.
+You want to keep it from blowing directly on the flock as they are roosting.

 Chickens need a certain number of daylight hours to keep laying.